Sting (wrestler): Rise to stardom (1987–1989)

-Sometime after Sting's arrival to the NWA in July 1987, Dusty Rhodes used the opening bout of Crockett's first foray into pay-per-view, Starrcade '87, to showcase the young superstar.
+Sometime after Sting's arrival to the NWA in July 1987, Dusty Rhodes used the opening bout of Crockett's first foray into pay-per-view, Starrcade '87: Chi-Town Heat, to showcase the young superstar.
 Sting partnered with Michael P.S.
 Hayes and Jimmy Garvin in a six-man tag team match against Gilbert, Steiner, and Larry Zbyszko that ended in a 15-minute time-limit draw.

 Having established himself as a rising star, Sting was one of the few UWF alumni to be pushed in the NWA.
 At Clash of the Champions I in March 1988, Sting challenged Ric Flair for the NWA World Heavyweight Championship.
 The match ended in a draw after the 45-minute time limit expired and the ringside judges could not declare a winner.
 Sting lost to Flair in several non-televised rematches following the Clash and, later that year, battled other members of Flair's stable, the Four Horsemen.
 Sting teamed with Koloff at The Great American Bash in July 1988 to challenge Horsemen Tully Blanchard and Arn Anderson for the NWA World Tag Team Championship; Blanchard and Anderson retained the titles when the match ended in a 20-minute time-limit draw.

 Rhodes continued to book Sting in title matches throughout the year against both NWA United States Champion Barry Windham and NWA Television Champion Mike Rotunda.
-In the fall of 1988, Sting was attacked by Hawk and Animal of The Road Warriors after a televised match.
+In the fall of 1988, Sting was attacked by Hawk and Animal of the Road Warriors after a televised match.
 Rhodes, as booker, identified Sting as the face who was most over with the fans, despite knowing that turning the Road Warriors heel would be no easy task.
 Rhodes himself teamed with Sting to challenge the Road Warriors for the tag team championship at Starrcade '88 that December.
 Rhodes and Sting got the win by disqualification, allowing the Road Warriors to retain the titles.